Mael-Archenault/Genetic-algorithm-for-Geometry-Dash/README.md

 Epsilon is already decreased between each generation, to make sure the algorithm converges to a fixed solution.
 However, it can sometimes be useful to re-direct the training when we see a dead-end, by modifying value of Epsilon during the training.

--"right arrow": used to display sequentially all nodes of the current model
+- "right arrow": used to display sequentially all nodes of the current model

 ## Test a model

 In main.py, between the "user-code-begin" and "user-code-end", create an instance of "Tester" with arguments :
--screen: the display surface that will be used to render objects. **Use the instance that were created before : screen**
+- screen: the display surface that will be used to render objects. **Use the instance that were created before : screen**
--map_name: the name of the map that will be used.
+- map_name: the name of the map that will be used.
 The map should be located in the directory "/maps".
--model_path: the absolute or relative path to the model you want to test
+- model_path: the absolute or relative path to the model you want to test

 Once the instance is created, just run (name of instance).run()

 Once the window has appeared you have various options :
-- "c": stands for "collisions", toggle the display of the hitboxes of objects -"right arrow": used to display sequentially all nodes of the current model
+- "c": stands for "collisions", toggle the display of the hitboxes of objects
+- "right arrow": used to display sequentially all nodes of the current model
 - "up" or "space": only in this mode, you can jump with these keys

 ## Launch the editor

 In main.py, between the "user-code-begin" and "user-code-end", create an instance of "LevelEditor" with arguments :
--screen: the display surface that will be used to render objects. **Use the instance that were created before : screen**
+- screen: the display surface that will be used to render objects. **Use the instance that were created before : screen**
--name: the name of the map you are working on (necessarily inside /maps).
+- name: the name of the map you are working on (necessarily inside /maps).
 If the map already exists, it is modified.
 Otherwise, it is created.

 Once the instance is created, just run (name of instance).run()

 Once the window has appeared you have various options :
 - "n": stands for "next", it selects the next object as object to place.
 You can see a preview of the current object in the top-right corner.
--"s": to save the map
+- "s": to save the map
 - Arrows : to move on the grid
 - You can place an element by clicking on an empty place.
 If the place has an object, the click will delete it.